TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 Directly unpack files during downloading.

-*When active the files are unpacked during downloading instead of post-processing stage.
+*When active, the files are unpacked during downloading instead of the post-processing stage.
 This works only for healthy downloads.
-Damaged downloads are unpacked as usual during post-processing stage after par-repair.*
+Damaged downloads are unpacked as usual during the post-processing stage after par-repair.*

 !!! success ""

     **Suggested:** `Yes`.

 !!! info
-    - This option requires unpack to be enabled in general via option Unpack.
+    - This option requires unpack to be enabled in general via the option Unpack.
-    - For best results also activate option DirectRename and option ReorderFiles.
+    - For best results, activate the DirectRename and ReorderFiles options.

-!!! warning "`DirectUnpack` might lower your download speed but the overall time could be faster. (disable on low-powered devices)"
+!!! warning "`DirectUnpack` might lower your download speed, but the overall time could be faster.
+(Disable on low-powered devices)."

 ### UnpackPauseQueue

-Pause download queue during unpack.
+Pause the download queue during unpack.

-*Enable the option to give CPU more time for unpacking.
+*Enable the option to give the CPU more time for unpacking.
 That helps to speed up unpacking on slow CPUs.*

 !!! success ""